FernandoBasso/devhowto/docs/functional-programming/purescript/char-string-types.md

 ## Char

 The `Char` type is written in single quotes.
 We can also use Unicode code points in hexadecimal to create a char.
-Notethe `\x...` escape sequence.
+Note the `\x...` escape sequence.

 ```purs
 charZ :: Char